arand013/read-me-generator/ReadME.md

 ## Installation
 1. Download it through Github

-2. Ensure inquirer is installed
+2. Ensure npm and inquirer is installed ( "npm init" and "npm install inquirer")

 ## Usage